Oliver Schreer is Associate Professor at Technical University Berlin and Head of Immersive Media & Communications Group at

 at Image Processing Department of Fraunhofer Heinrich Hertz Institute (HHI).
 Since January 2015, he is leading the Immersive Media & Communications Group at

 Vision & Imaging Technologies Department.
-His main research fields and expertise are 3D analysis, virtual view synthesis, real-time 3D video processing, future immersive media services, 3D video communication, human motion and gesture analysis.
+His main research fields and expertise are 3D video analysis, virtual view synthesis, real-time 3D video processing, future immersive media services exploiting AR and VR technologies, 3D video communication, human motion and gesture analysis and touchless interaction with media and content.
 From 2000 to 2003, he was the responsible person for

 the European IST-project VIRTUE at HHI, leading the work package, "Real-time Platform".